MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-testing.md

 <a name="templates"></a>
 ## Testing Templates

->**Note:** Developing template content packs is currently in preview and requires initial approval through the [Microsoft Azure Certified](powerbi-developer-content-pack-overview.md#Nomination) program to access.
-If you're interested, please submit a nomination.

 A template content pack is similar to existing solutions except that it does not include the actual data in the dataset.
 Instead, when a user consumes or instantiates a template, they are prompted for parameters and credentials in order to connect.
 Once connected, they'll see their own data in the dashboard, report and datasets.

 After a user instantiates the content pack they have access to the dataset settings including scheduled refresh, any RLS settings on the dataset are **not** published with the content pack.

-**Note:** Template content packs can only include 1 dashboard, 1 report and 1 dataset.
+> [AZURE.NOTE] Template content packs can only include 1 dashboard, 1 report and 1 dataset.
 Please see the list of restrictions in the [authoring](powerbi-developer-content-pack-authoring.md#restrictions)  page.

 To enable template creation for your tenant, please work with your Power BI admin to enable the feature switch below.